 Customs Clearance is a process compulsory for all goods entering or leaving the EU.
-Customs clearance allows HM Customs & Excise to account for any due charges, ensure correct documentation has been used and conformity to EU law.
+Customs clearance allows HM Customs & Excise to account for any due charges, ensure correct documentation has been used and conformity to Uk and EU law.
 It also allows Customs to monitor which goods are coming into or leaving the UK.

 Ensure that the shipper is a registered EORI trader before attempting to export cargo.

 Identify the Commodity Codes of all products to be shipped.

 Ensure that the cargo is packed in accordance with the requirements of the

 destination country.
 For example, the use of ISPM15 standard-compliant timber for pallets.

 As a result of the UK-EU Trade agreement, it is not compulsory to use ISPM15 pallets in trade between the two territories.
 Nonetheless, if the cargo is transiting with a final destination in a third country, heat treated pallets may still be an obligation of the end destination.